oussamakhadraoui/oussamakhadraoui/README.md

 ### Hi there 👋
 **Oussama khadraoui  is a ✨ full stack web dev.

-- 🔭 I’m currently working on React JS
+- 🔭 I’m currently working on next JS
-- 🌱 I’m currently learning Next JS
+- 🌱 I’m currently learning Nest JS
 - 📫 You can reach me on my facebook account
 - ⚡ Here is my skills